rtiangha/Lemonade/README.md

 ***We plan to add new features and enhancements on top of the ___base___ emulator***

+## Bug reports

+Please, before you make a bug report confirm that the issues only happens on Lemonade

+We will try to fix base bugs too, but we need to know if the issues were caused by us or was in the base itself

 ## PC Builds?

 For now we have no plans to make a PC version of Lemonade for 2 reasons